odunkel/DIY-SC/README.md

 </details>

+We refer to notebook `notebooks/agg_spair_results.ipynb` for loading sample-specific results and computing SPair-71k evaluation metrics.

 ### Generation of pseudo-labels
 We provide generated pseudo-labels on [Google Drive](https://drive.google.com/drive/folders/1nGjNsWpqbcqUJS-fNXU_41pMBMdE42Je?usp=sharing).
 To download them, you can use the [`gdown`](https://github.com/wkentaro/gdown) tool: